Deep Ensembles for Epistemic Uncertainty: A Frequentist Perspective: Additional Experiments and Experimental Details

+\textbf{Experimental Details:} We use the CIFAR-10 dataset \citep{cifar10} with the original training and test set folds.
 We use a standard ResNet-18 \citep{resnets} architecture but modify the first convolutional layer to have a kernel size of 3, stride of 1, padding of 1 to allow the network to work with 32 $\times$32 size images.
-Further, we modify the last fully connected later to only have 10 output neurons for a 10 class classification task.
+Further, we modify the last fully connected layer to only have 10 output neurons for a 10 class classification task.
 We use cross entropy loss and Adam \citep{adam} as an optimizer with learning rate of 0.001 and betas of 0.9 and 0.999.
 We use a batch size of 128 and train for 15 epochs.
+The rest of the experiment proceeds as described in the main text.